Skip to Content

 homemade chicken chow mein with bell peppers, celery, carrots and a sauce in a skillet

 There’s a lot of “into the pan, then out of the pan, then back into the pan, then back out of the pan” work to do here, so it’s helpful to have a few plates set near the stovetop while you work.
+Other than that, this easy chow mein recipe is just that—easy!
 Here’s how to make it:

 1. Season the chicken—salt, soy sauce, cornstarch.

-2. Boil the chickenand the dried chow mein noodles separately.
-We use one medium pot and one large pot.
+2. Boil the chicken piece (4 minutes) and the dried chow mein noodles (about 3 minutes) separately.

 3. Stir-fry the chicken.
-Stir-fry the boiled chicken pieces for a few minutes in a combo of sesame and canola oil in a large wok or skillet.
+Stir-fry the boiled chicken pieces for a few minutes in a combo of sesame and canola oil.

 4. Stir-fry the veggies.
 Stir-fry the veggies in that same sesame-and-canola oil mixture.

-5. Make the chicken chow mein sauce.
+5. Make a sauce.
 Whisk together oyster sauce, soy sauce, brown sugar, chili sauce and rice vinegar to make a sauce.

 6. Stir-fry the noodles!
-Fry the cooked chow mein noodles with the sauce until the noodles are caramelized and crispy in places.
+Fry the cooked chow mein noodles with that yummy sauce until the noodles are a bit caramelized and even crispy in places.

 7. Stir-fry it all together!
 Add the chicken and veggies and toss it all together.